Changes to the education system in Wales

 A new system of support for children with additional learning needs (ALN), called the ALN framework, was introduced on 1 September 2021 to replace the existing special educational needs (SEN system).

-Statements of SEN are part of the old system of support for children with ALN and are being phased out from now until Summer 2024.
+School Action/Action Plus is part of the old system of support for children with ALN and is being phased out.

 The information on this page might be useful until that point.

 My son finds reading and maths difficult and seems to need a lot of extra help.
 I’ve heard he should have an Individual Education Plan (or IEP).
 But the school say they don’t do these.

 IEP’s are a way of recording the extra help a child is getting, the targets they are working towards, and monitoring their progress.
 The school does not have to use IEP’s, but they must have a system in place that does the same job of monitoring the progress of an individual child.

 School say they won’t give my daughter extra help as they are awaiting the results of an assessment for ASD.

 A child does not need a particular diagnosis before they start to receive extra support.
 The school has a duty to identify and support those pupils who need a lot more help than other pupils of the same age due to a learning difficulty or disability.

 My son has Asperger Syndrome and finds school stressful but I’m told he doesn’t need extra help as he is above average at maths and literacy.